-<trp-post-container data-trp-post-id='28060'>Les moments from truth from Experience customer : How to make sure a experience customer successful ?
+<trp-post-container data-trp-post-id='28060'>Les moments from truth from Experience customer : How to make sure a perceptive customer exploration ?

 We know that! and without wishing to state the obvious...
 Thecustomer experience builds loyalty and reinforces the shopping basket: 84% of French people say they are prepared to spend more or to be loyal if the customer experience is positive.
 On the other hand, 64% of the French are prepared to leave a brand if the experience is the opposite.
 And in the B2B environment, this proportion rises to 78%.
 The challenge, then, is to understand what makes up the Moments of Truth in the customer experience.